matteo-cagiada/AF2chi_localcolabfold/README.md

 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.

 ## 📬 Contact
-For questions or support with this repository, please use the GitHub issue tab or reach out us via email:
+For questions or support with this repository, please use the GitHub issue tab or reach out to us via email:

 📧 Matteo Cagiada: [matteo.cagiada@bio.ku.dk](mailto:matteo.cagiada@bio.ku.dk)